ShotaroBaba/time_sheet/README.md

 ```
 Note that you cannot retrieve your server data after the uninstallation.

-# Accessing to the server
+# Accessing to the Server
 You can access to the webpage by inputting the following address:
 ```
 localhost:59111